SolerSoft/Refract/docs/index.md

 <img src="Images/RGSamp01.png" width=400> &nbsp; &nbsp; <img src="Images/RGSamp02.png" width=400>

-This works great for screenshots and video captures, but it doesn't allow you to actually *play* the game on your Portrait.
+This works great for screenshots and video captures, but it doesn't allow you to actually *play* games on your Portrait.
 That's where **Refract** comes in.

-Refract uses the color and depth information coming from ReGlass to *dynamically generate* a holographic scene with multiple camera angles.
+Refract uses the color and depth information from ReGlass to *dynamically generate* a holographic scene with multiple camera angles.
 The holographic scene is then rendered on the Portrait in real-time.

 ## System Requirements
 As you can imagine, Refract works best on high-end systems.
-Refract is essentially running two games at the same time, but I have done what I can to support as many systems as possible.
-Several settings can be adjusted, and I've included a whole section below on improving performance.
+Refract is essentially a second game running at the same time, but I have taken steps to support as many systems as possible.
+Several settings can be adjusted, and I've included a whole section on improving performance below.

 Here are some estimates:

 - **Nvidia 3080** can run modern games like Cyberpunk at close to 60 FPS without sacrificing hologram quality.
 Though you'll want to turn off Ray Tracing and lower the resolution.

 - **Nvidia 1080** can *probably* handle classic games like Portal 2 close to 60 FPS without sacrificing hologram quality.

-Going down from there, you'll likely need to turn on **Interpolation** (camera angle skipping) to achieve higher frame rates.

 ## Usage
 1. Download [ReGlass][ReGlass] and get it fully working with your game.
 Use the [ReGlass Game Settings][RGGameSettings] page for help with this process.
 1. Download the latest [Refract Archive](https://github.com/SolerSoft/Refract/releases/download/v1.1/Refract_1.0.zip) and unzip it.
-1. (Optional) create a shortcut to **Refract.exe** on your Start menu or task bar.
+1. (Optional) create a shortcut to **Refract.exe** on your Start Menu or Task Bar.
 1. Launch your game and enable **ReGlass**.
 1. Launch **Refract.exe** and Enjoy!